ANCA: Override Turkey’s Armenian Genocide Veto

-WASHINGTON, DC –The Armenian National Committee of America (ANCA), in welcoming a first wave of Executive and Legislative branch sanctions over Turkey’s atrocities in Syria, underscored that Ankara will neither respect the depth of American resolve nor respond to U.S. calls for restraint as long as the President and Congress continue to enforce Ankara’s high-profile gag-rule against honest American condemnation and commemoration of Turkey’s WWI-era genocide of Armenians and other Christian nations.
+WASHINGTON—The Armenian National Committee of America, in welcoming a first wave of Executive and Legislative branch sanctions over Turkey’s atrocities in Syria, underscored that Ankara will neither respect the depth of American resolve nor respond to U.S. calls for restraint as long as the President and Congress continue to enforce Ankara’s high-profile gag-rule against honest American condemnation and commemoration of Turkey’s WWI-era genocide of Armenians and other Christian nations.

 The ANCA launched an online congressional outreach campaign calling for the fast-tracking of Turkey sanctions legislation and the immediate passage of Armenian Genocide legislation (S.Res.150 and H.Res.296).